Alcohol Counseling and Therapy for Alcoholism in Buffalo, NY

 Psychosocial – Support groups or group therapy has been an important element in many people’s fight against alcoholism.
 These groups may provide people with accountability and empathy.

 Pharmacological – Medications can help certain people overcome alcoholism and live a sober life.
 Only a credentialed therapist or medical doctor should oversee pharmacological addiction treatment.
 Prescription drugs can also help with the effects of alcohol withdrawal.

-Treatment for Alcoholism at Thriveworks Buffalo, NY
+Get Exceptional Treatment for Alcoholism at Thriveworks in Buffalo, NY

-The therapists at Thriveworks Buffalo, NY understand.
+The therapists at Thriveworks in Buffalo, NY understand.
 They have helped many clients successfully treat their alcohol addiction.

 - We have people waiting to answer your call (not a voicemail or automated service).